-- Until New Delhi addresses the grievances driving disillusionment among the residents of Kashmir Valley, the region's Muslims will continue to oppose Indian rule.
+Kashmiri Muslims clash with Indian security forces in Srinagar on Aug.
+3. Until New Delhi addresses the underlying grievances spurring unrest in Kashmir Valley, its residents will continue to oppose Indian rule.

 Kashmir is known throughout South Asia for its natural beauty, which draws visitors from far and wide.
 But beneath the region's alluring exterior, deep-seated grievances are beginning to jeopardize its stability.
 On July 8, Indian security forces killed Burhan Wani, the 22-year-old commander of Hizbul Mujahideen, a militant separatist group that calls for the India-administered portion of the region (Jammu and Kashmir) to join Pakistan.
 The organization's fighters regularly sustain casualties, but Wani's death set off widespread protests in the state's capital, Srinagar.

-In an effort to contain the situation, New Delhi temporarily shuttered at least four major Kashmiri newspapers, cut off mobile phone and internet access to the region and imposed a curfew that has yet to be lifted.
+In an effort to contain the situation, New Delhi temporarily shuttered at least four major Kashmiri newspapers, cut off mobile phone and internet access to the region, and imposed a curfew that has yet to be lifted.
 These measures have not stopped the demonstrations, however, and clashes between protesters and security forces have left more than 50 dead and 3,000 injured.
 New Delhi has pointed the finger at...